Non-Healing-Wounds-Patient

-Research Shows that HBOT Heals Sores, Injuries and Non-healing Wounds
+HBOT heals Sores, Injuries and Non-healing Wounds

 Numerous studies have documented the benefits of hyperbaric oxygen therapy (HBOT) for healing diabetic wounds and delayed radiation injuries.